addania/coding/src/pages/Gatsby_fonts.md

 }
 ```

-> create new folder under src called "utils"
+> Create new folder under src called "utils"

-> add a new js file called: typography.js
+> Add a new js file called: typography.js

-> add this code to the file:
+> Add this code to the file:
 ```
 import Typography from "typography" import fairyGateTheme from "typography-theme-fairy-gates"